khiarinabil/Nop-withgradle/README.md

 # <marquee>nopwebsite</marquee>
-selenium Framework project using Java , Maven , TestNG and POM
+selenium Framework project using Java , gradle , TestNG and POM

 And we are using BDD and DDT frameworks in the project